Cute couple tattoo designs — a few things to consider before getting matching tattoos

 These are the situations we want to avoid, people.
 That’s why you need to consider these things above all else before you tie the knot with your tattoo artist.

 Let’s just say that you want a specific font design that is simple, modern, and needs a steady hand for exact and perfect lines.
-In this case, you should seek someone out who is an old style tattoo artist — artists who specialize in rockabilly, old vintage style designs, usually have the steady lines down stat.
+In this case, you should seek someone out who is an old-style tattoo artist — artists who specialize in rockabilly, old vintage style designs, usually have the steady lines down stat.

-Another example – if you want something artsy fartsy, water color, type of style — go with someone who specializes in that specific design.
+Another example – if you want something artsy fartsy, watercolor, type of style — go with someone who specializes in that specific design.

 Seeking out someone by word of mouth, or something you’ve seen, is the best way to go.